GreenSlips Jagara

 In 1997 the X-308 was released.
 This incarnation of the XJ was the first to be powered by a V8 engine, the AJV8 in 4.0 ltr capacity.
 This earned the new name of XJ8 for the car.
 Very similar to the X-300 the new X-308 XJ8 did have subtle upgrades to body and interior.
 The XJR variant was also produced.
 Construction of this model ceased in 2003 when the X-350 appeared.

 The X-350 was the swansong for the traditional shape of the XJ car first seen in 1968 when Sir William unveiled the Series 1.
 Larger and higher than the X-308 the new XJ sported either a 4.2 ltr or 3.5 ltr V8.
 However; there was also an XJ6 model using the 3.0 ltr V6 from the modern S-Type and the 2.7 ltr diesel.
 Body panels were made from aluminium and this lightweight construction translated to quicker performance.
 Both standard and long wheelbase versions were made.
 Interior luxury was taken to the next level in this car and the newest technology was available.
-An excellent car the X-350 was soon overshadowed by the revolutionary X-351.

 XJ Series 1